 Step 3: Fee Deduction

 No one works for free.
 For you to get properly compensated for the financial guidance you provide, the 403(b) plan must allow fees to be deducted from client accounts.
 You don’t have to worry about how it works, because as a full-service turnkey money management firm Potomac takes care of billing, fee remittance and payment to our financial advisors.
 Potomac will also determine if the 403(b) is set up for fee deduction; otherwise, there’s no point in pursuing this business.

 When a 403(b) plan contracts with Fidelity, it’s their decision on what investments to add to the plan’s lineup.
 It’s like the choices offered when purchasing a car—Fidelity offers a standard no-frills lineup or a fully-equipped model, and probably something in between as well.
 The type of investment lineup selected by the plan has a major bearing on how Potomac can apply our money management strategies.

 Most standard 403(b) plans include the entire Fidelity mutual fund lineup.
-In fact, this is how we began managing money in this space through our Advisor Express strategy.
+In fact, this is how we began managing money in this space originally.
 The clear majority of K-12 plans offer this type of lineup, although higher education and hospital systems often take a different approach.